microsoft/bedrock/gitops/octopus/OctopusDeploy.md

     - This also becomes problematic when automating a build or release when there are new commits made to the source repo.
 The closest thing to triggered releases is configuring scheduled releases in Octopus.
 - Octopus currently does not allow users to build custom plugins or extensions.
     - This makes it difficult for users or organizations who want to have a more custom CI/CD workflow.

+## TeamCity

+[TeamCity](https://www.jetbrains.com/teamcity/) from JetBrains is a popular CI tool, often used with Octopus Deploy, which behaves more as a CD tool.
+We have put together documentation on how to setup a pipeline around [Image Tag Release](https://github.com/samiyaakhtar/bedrock/blob/teamcity/gitops/teamcity/ImageTagRelease.md) in TeamCity, and this works in conjunction with the [Image Tag Release Pipeline](https://github.com/microsoft/bedrock/blob/master/gitops/octopus/ImageTagRelease.md) in Octopus Deploy and the manifest generation pipeline described above.
+Altogether, the entire GitOps CI/CD workflow, as explained in our [Pipeline Thinking](https://github.com/microsoft/bedrock/blob/master/gitops/PipelineThinking.md), can be assembled.